Michael-Santos/unturnedServer/README.md

 I tried to keep the installation the simplest as possible.

-The only requiment is to run scripts on Ubuntu 16.04 TSL.
-I tested the script on newer Ubuntu versions however it sucked installing some libs.
+The only requiment is to run the scripts on Ubuntu 16.04 TSL.
+I tested the script on newer Ubuntu versions however it sucked installing some libs (If you fell confortable to send a pull request fixing this it would be nice :stuck_out_tongue_winking_eye:)

 # Installation